 The study of French opens the door to diverse cultures around the globe, from France itself to other French-speaking countries and regions in Europe, North and West Africa, Quebec, the Caribbean, Asia and the Pacific and Indian Oceans.
 French provides useful links to many parts of the world and to many areas of the liberal arts curriculum.
 Students interested in the arts, in government and business, in public health, environmental studies and international studies across the disciplines, benefit from the practical skills, the cultural knowledge and awareness and the intellectual connections that studying French can provide.

-The French Department offers language courses for beginners and for those who want to build on their knowledge of French.
+The Department of French and Francophone Studies offers language courses for beginners and for those who want to build on their knowledge of French.
 The introductory-level courses stress communicative competency and the acquisition of listening, speaking, reading and writing skills.
-The intermediate courses reinforce and extend those skills through an interactive exploration of contemporary French and Francophone culture using a variety of authentic electronic and print sources.
+The intermediate courses reinforce and extend those skills through an interactive exploration of contemporary French and Francophone culture using a variety of authentic print and electronic sources.

-Most of our majors and minors spend a semester or year abroad, studying in Paris, Nantes, Strasbourg, Aix-en-Provence, or other cities in France.
-In recent years, some students have gone to other French-speaking parts of the world, including West Africa and Madagascar.
+Most of our majors and minors spend a semester or year abroad.
 We strongly recommend this immersion experience to all of our students, believing that travel alone is not enough to learn about other cultures.
-You need to live, work, relax and even dream in French to acquire the language and appreciate the culture fully.
+Only by living, working, relaxing and even dreaming in French will students acquire an advanced command of the language and a fuller appreciation of French and Francophone culture.

-The writing requirement in the French major is met by completion of FRN 305 or 306.
+The writing requirement in the French major is met by completion of FRN 242.

 A minor in French consists of six courses numbered 201 or above.
 French minors must complete at least one 300-level Développement course or the equivalent.